faaez/dashboard-docs/source/index.md

 Parameter | Description
 --------- | -----------
 id | The id of the company
-data_type | Data type being queried.
-See below for available data types. start_time [optional - will default to earliest available]| Start time of data being requested, in the format "YYYY-MM-DD", e.g., "2015-10-30" end_time [optional - will default to latest available] | End time of data being requested, in the format "YYYY-MM-DD", e.g., "2015-10-30"
+data_type | Data type(s) being queried.
+See below for available data types.
+You can query multiple data types in the same call by passing a list for this parameter. start_time [optional - will default to earliest available]| Start time of data being requested, in the format "YYYY-MM-DD", e.g., "2015-10-30" end_time [optional - will default to latest available] | End time of data being requested, in the format "YYYY-MM-DD", e.g., "2015-10-30"